 Get catalog information

-HERE Real Time Traffic is a public catalog that provides a live depiction of conditions on the road.
+HERE Traffic Flow is a public catalog that provides a live depiction of conditions on the road.
 It can identify traffic congestion and deliver live information on road conditions and incidents to the driver.

 To get the basic catalog information, you use the platform portal or run the following CLI command: